satyajeet29/ChatBotWorkingModel/README.md

    - "What was the average monthly weather data for Property Y?" → 'Weather Data'

 ### 4.0: Output values
+As this is a work item in progress, for now it has been able to direct the domain related queries to one of the values listed below that can be later used for trigerring that specific node in the graph using conditional edges:
 -   User and Property Access
 -   Energy Consumption and Utility Data
 -   Anomaly Detection